Holiday Sale: 50% off all books, plus FREE SHIPPING on all U.S. orders over $50 | Use code JHOL24

 The Cost of the Vote is the story of a man who believed, with uncommon boldness, that he and other Black Americans were guaranteed the right to vote.

 Carolyn Click is a journalist and teacher.
-She was Virginia editor for United Press International and a reporter at The Roanoke Times before coming to The State in 1994.
-Click has taught in the University of South Carolina School of Journalism and Mass Communications and in USC's Honors College.
+She was Virginia editor for United Press International and a reporter at the Roanoke (Va.)
+Times before coming to The State in Columbia, South Carolina.
+After a newspaper career, Click taught in the University of South Carolina School of Journalism and Mass Communications and in USC's Honors College.
+She divides her time between South Carolina and her native Virginia.

 "A vivid, thoughtful, wonderfully detailed, and carefully written description of a key battle in the early years of the Civil Rights Revolution.
 Click brings to center stage the complicated stories of neglected figures who accomplished much in the face of frightening resistance.
-Her portrayal of George Elmore is an excellent contribution to the ongoing construction of a realistic historical record."—Randall Kennedy, Michael Klein Professor of Law, Harvard Law School, author of The Persistence of the Color Line
+Her portrayal of George Elmore is an excellent contribution to the ongoing construction of a realistic historical record."—Randall Kennedy, Michael Klein Professor of Law, Harvard Law School, author of The Persistence of the Color Line: Racial Politics and the Obama Presidency

 "Her rich and detailed portrait of Elmore and his community brings 1940s South Carolina to life.
 Click's deft use of archival material illuminates the humanity of a family man who risked so much in the struggle for Black equality."—Sid Bedingfield, University of Minnesota, author of Newspaper Wars: Civil Rights and White Resistance in South Carolina, 1935-1965